-1. A completed and signed admissions application

-2. An approval letter from the student's home institution
+- 1. Completed signed admissions application with a Non-refundable application fee of \$30. - 2.
+An approval letter from the student's home institution.

 Non-Degree Applicants

 Individuals wishing to take courses but not to obtain a degree may seek non-degree admission to Morris Brown College.
 Non-degree applicants must submit the following: